 Peace lily leaf tips can turn yellow in reaction to cold temperatures and too much fertilizer.
 Yellow tips often happen when the peace lily leaf tips are in contact with a cold window which is much cooler than the temperature of the room.

 Peace lilies are able to grow at room temperature during the day and prefer a temperature around 10 degrees cooler at night.

-However peace lilies are tropical plants and do not tolerate a significant temperature drop at night.
-The tips turn yellow when they are in contact with the cold glass of the window which can be significantly colder then the rest of the room.
+However, peace lilies are tropical plants and do not tolerate a significant temperature drop at night.
+The tips turn yellow when they are in contact with the cold glass of the window which can be significantly colder than the rest of the room.

 Peace lily leaf tips can also turn yellow or brown in reaction to, too much fertilizer.

 Peace lilies are very sensitive to fertilizer, so if it is applied too often or in too high a concentration then the peace lily leaf tips can turn yellow or brown.